-Employees who wish to engage in additional employment that may create a real conflict of interest must submit a written request to the Company explaining the details of the additional employment.
-If the additional employment is authorized, Massage Revolution assumes no responsibility for it.
-Massage Revolution shall not provide workers’ compensation coverage or any other benefit for injuries occurring from or arising out of additional employment.
+While employed by NMT Management Inc., employees are expected to devote their energies to their jobs with the Company.
+Employment that directly conflicts with the Company’s essential business interests and disrupts business operations is strictly prohibited employees who wish to engage in additional employment that may create a real conflict of interest must submit a written request to the Company explaining the details of the additional employment.
+If the additional employment is authorized, NMT Management Inc. assumes no responsibility for it.
+NMT Management Inc. shall not provide workers’ compensation coverage or any other benefit for injuries occurring from or arising out of additional employment.

-Should an employee be found to be working in a position that is perceived to be a conflict of interest with the business of Massage Revolution, employment will be terminated immediately.
+Should an employee be found to be working in a position that is perceived to be a conflict of interest with the business of NMT Management Inc., employment will be terminated immediately.
 Authorization to engage in additional employment can be revoked at any time.

-All non-exempt employees are required to record their hours worked for payroll purposes.
-Employees must record their own time at the start and at the end of each work period, including before and after the lunch break.
-Employees are to clock in no sooner than (5) minutes prior to the start of their shift or more than (5) minutes after the end of your shift – unless approved by Owner or Supervisor.
-Employees also must record their time whenever they leave work for any reason other than Massage Revolution business.
+All non-exempt employees are required to record their hours worked for payroll purposes. employees must record their own time at the start and at the end of each work period, including before and after the lunch break. employees are to clock in no sooner than (5) minutes prior to the start of their shift or more than (5) minutes after the end of your shift – unless approved by Owner or Supervisor. employees also must record their time whenever they leave work for any reason other than NMT Management Inc. business.
 If you have to leave for reason before the end of your shift, you must notify a manager.

 Overtime for Non-Exempt Team Members

 Employees may be required to work overtime as necessary.
 Only actual hours worked in a given workday or workweek can apply in calculating overtime.
 All overtime work must be previously authorized by a Supervisor.
-Massage Revolution provides compensation for all overtime hours worked by non-exempt team members in accordance with State and Federal law as follows:
+NMT Management Inc. provides compensation for all overtime hours worked by non-exempt team members in accordance with State and Federal law as follows:

 Payment of Wages

 The workweek begins at 12:01 a.m.
 Monday and ends at midnight on Sunday.
-All employees of Massage Revolution are paid every other Friday for the previous two weeks.
+All employees of NMT Management Inc. are paid every other Friday for the previous two weeks.
 If a regular payday falls on a holiday, employees will be paid on the preceding workday.

 Garnishments and Other Wage Levies